hannobraun/caterpillar/README.md

   runtime overhead (beyond what is required for interactivity).
 But previous experiments have shown that for now, even thinking about this is too disruptive.
-- The language is **purely functional, concatenative, and stack-based**.
+- The language is **functional, concatenative, and stack-based**.
 Besides providing desirable properties, this is also as simple (and easy to implement) as it gets.